-Yes, a board may appeal an OIP decision to the courts in accordance with section 92F-43, HRS.
+Yes.
+OIP issues decisions in response to complaints that a board violated the Sunshine Law, and also on the question of whether a particular body is a board subject to the Sunshine Law.
+A board may appeal an OIP decision to the courts in accordance with section 92F-43, HRS.
 For more information, see OIP's Guide to Appeals to the Office of Information Practices, available on the Training page at OIP's website at oip.hawaii.gov.